orenwf/minish/README.md

 # minish
-a verbose command line interpreter for *nix
+a verbose command line interpreter for bash